snaquaye/cfscript-styleguide/README.md

 Function names should be verbs.

 ###General
 A function declaration should specify the accessibility and return type before the function name, mostly for purposes of documentation.
-There should always be a space before the first curly brace and it should be on the same link of the function declaration.
+There should always be a space before the first curly brace and it should be on the same line of the function declaration.
 Likewise each argument should always specificy it's type and requiredness.

 ```javascript
 private void function myFunction(required array arr) {